geraintpalmer/SAS-R/LabSheets/Week_03.md

         data = [int(e) for e in data[:-1]]

-11. **TICKABLE** The following function checks if a number is prime or not.
+12. **TICKABLE** The following function checks if a number is prime or not.
 Read through the function and ensure that you understand it.

         def isprime(n):
             return max([e % n for e in range(2, n)]) != 0

     The file [W03_D01.txt](./Data/W03_D01.txt) contains a list of integers.
 Read in these files and prnit to screen how many of them are prime.
 (If you would like a bit of a challenge, print to to screen the number of unique primes as the file contains various repetitions of numbers).

+13. There is a common data format called 'csv' short for 'comma separated value'.
+There is a python library that allows for the easy use of this format when writing a lot of data to files.
+Watch the following video and experiment with this library.

 ## Recurrence

+14. **TICKABLE** Recurrence is an important technique in programming.
+It often allows you to write code in a much more succinct way and is intimately linked to mathematics where sequences can be defined recursively.
+For example, consider:

+$$X_n=\begin{cases}
+        1,& n=1\\
+        2X_{n-1},& n>1
+    \end{cases}$$

+    To calculate $X_3$, we apply the formula and get:

+    $$X_3=2X_2$$

+    at this point we must calculate $X_2$:

+    $$X_2=2X_1$$

+    and we now apply the formula to calculate $X_1$:

+    $$X_1=1$$

+    so by substituting all this in to our previous equation we get

+    $$X_3=4$$

+    Here is an iterative approach to programming this:

+        def iterX(n):
+            if n == 1:
+                return 1
+            r = 1
+            for i in range(n - 1):
+                r *= 2
+            return r

+    Experiment and understand this function to verify that it is giving the correct results.

+    The following code is a **recursive** approach to programming this:

+        def recX(n):
+            if n == 1:
+                return 1
+            return 2 * recX(n - 1)

+    Note that this approach is much more closely related to the actual definition of what we are trying to compute.

+    [PIC]

+15. **TICKABLE** Program two functio that return $n!$ in both an iterative approach and a recursive approach.

+16. Write a recursive program for the Fibonacci sequence.